 Below, we discuss each proposed principle separately.
 Parties propose additional principles, which we also consider.
 First, however, we address two threshold issues, the first of which involve parties' differing interpretations of guiding principles and whether the principles should be general or more specific.
 The second threshold issue involves Public Utilities Code Section 2827.1 and the requirements for the development of a standard contract or tariff.

 We begin with the threshold issue of whether the guidelines should be broad or, instead, contain specific metrics.
-CALSSA, Dimension Energy and SEIA/Vote Solar consider guiding principles to be general and set high level goals.
-In particular, Dimension argues principles should inform the evaluation of proposals without precluding design elements.
-Similarly, SEIA/Vote Solar asserts guiding principles should not attempt to undercut the Commission's deliberative process.
-CALSSA maintains that principles should encapsulate goals and provide a framework to assist in the development and evaluation of a successor but not adopt tariff elements or predetermine the resolution of contested issues of fact and law.
+CALSSA, CESA, and SEIA/Vote Solar consider guiding principles to be general and set high level goals.
+In particular, CESA remarks that guiding principles should be high level and generalizable in order to provide the flexibility necessary to balance multiple, and somewhat competing, objectives.1 SEIA/Vote Solar asserts guiding principles should not attempt to undercut the Commission's deliberative process.2 CALSSA maintains that principles should encapsulate goals and provide a framework to assist in the development and evaluation of a successor but not adopt tariff elements or predetermine the resolution of contested issues of fact and law.3

 Other parties call on the Commission for more specificity in the guidelines.
-For example, Public Advocates Office and CACE argue additional guidance and clarity is needed in the proposed guiding principles and advocate for specific metrics to be included.4 Similarly, TURN maintains that the Commission's focus in the guidelines should be on the elimination of a "growing cost shift."
-Utilities' comments concentrate on costs and benefits and recommend the Commission revise the proposed principles to consider the costs and benefits of
+For example, Public Advocates Office and CACE argue additional guidance and clarity is needed in the proposed guiding principles and advocate for specific

-1 Dimension Opening Comments, December 4, 2020 at 1.
+1 CESA Reply Comments, December 11, 2020 at 1-2.